 So How is Domain Authority Measured?

 - Links.
-This is the biggest factor.
-There’s two sides to this - good links and bad links.
-Good links include editorial links to your site, provided as references from articles, attributions for content, etc. There are also bad links, which lower your DA, and limit your ability to rank.
+The biggest factor.
+There are two sides to this - good links and bad links.
+Good links include editorial links to your site, provided as references from articles, attributions for content, etc. There are also bad links, which lower your DA and limit your ability to rank.
 Check out this e-book for info on how to discover and remove bad links.

 - Domain age.
 Yes, older sites tend to rank better.
 Not a whole lot you can do about that one.

 So I Need to Build my Domain Authority, Right?

 Well, yes and no. Firstly, it’s important to point out that higher DA has no value as an end goal.
 It’s just an indicator.
 Higher DA is a fine thing to strive for, but we try to avoid having clients set DA targets as a goal.
 Why?
 Because improving your DA won’t make you any money.
 What it should do is increase your traffic, which should lead to more conversions, which should make you more money.
 But if you’re measuring DA, you’re at least four “shoulds”, four degrees of separation, from your real goal, of making more money.
 So we prefer to measure conversions and traffic, and if at all possible, revenue.

 While pursuing higher DA shouldn't be a high priority end-goal, it can still be a useful metric to keep track of, and in fact, it's something that gets thrown around in the office a bit.
 However, the main reason we use it at the office is in quickly being able to identify quality outreach targets - high authority sites from which we'd like to earn links for our clients.
 As mentioned above, links are a major factor in you improving the authority of your own site, and links from higher DA sites will have a greater impact than links from lower DA sites.